 “The rate at which you are losing customers or revenue through subscription cancellations.”

 So, to understand churn, you must first understand what are the different types of cancellations. 👇

 The four different types of churn

 There are essentially four distinctive types of churn.
-In order to understand how your churn builds, you need to understand the difference between the four and how to calculate them.
+In order to understand how your churn builds, you need to understand the difference between the four and how to calculate your churn rate.

-#1 Pro-active Churn: This is the churn that comes from customers proactively cancelling their subscriptions.
-This is the bad, bad churn you want to do everything in your power to minimise.
+This is the churn that comes from existing customers proactively canceling their subscriptions.
+This is the bad, bad churn you want to do everything in your power to minimize. 🚫

-#2 Reactive Churn: This is when a customer doesn’t remember (bother!) to update their credit card information, so the account was cancelled.
-Better recurring billing solutions have a feature called Dunning Management, which enables you to notify customers automatically when their charge was declined.
+This is when a customer doesn’t remember (bother!) to update their credit card information, so the account was canceled — also known as involuntary churn.
+Better recurring billing solutions have a feature called Dunning Management, which enables you to notify customers automatically when their charge was declined. ✅

-#4 Fake Churn: Many SaaS companies have a 30 to 90 day money back guarantee available.
+Many SaaS companies have a 30 to 90-day money-back guarantee available.
 While it technically IS churn, it would be good to measure this separately to understand how much it’s actually costing you.

 Here are some thoughts you should consider:

-- If you see your customer churn go up, analyse from which of the four segments it came from
+- If you see your customer churn go up, analyze from which of the four segments it came from

 - Compare various product versions to understand if there is a specific package that has higher churn rates